OECD and EU Clamp Down: New Reporting and Due Diligence Challenges for Investment Migration Advisors

 CRS Self-certification Form-driven, based on new residence/citizenship Substance-driven; banks test days, home, economic ties; high-risk if CBI/RBI involved

-Program Selection Focus on speed/price Assess legal sustainability (post‑Malta ruling) and AML robustness; emphasize residency with substance
+Program Selection Focus on speed/price Assess legal sustainability (post-Malta ruling) and AML robustness; emphasise residency with substance

 Banking Strategy Open accounts after approval Pre-clear with target banks; align documentation to anticipated CRS/EDD questions